circuitdojo/docs/src/nrf9160-agps-sample.md

 1. Change directories to `ncs/nrf`
 1. Make sure that you're running the latest master.
 Running `git fetch` and then  `git checkout bb259bfad1fa3572563444edb512fc8a6f12a3f4`.
 1. Run `west update` to fetch all dependencies
-1. Then change directories to `nrf/samples/nrf9160/agps/`
+1. Then change directories to `nrf/samples/nrf9160/nrf_cloud_agps/` (on the latest main branch it's changed to `/nrf/samples/nrf9160/agps/`)
 1. Add this to `prj.conf`:
    ```
    # Cloud prefix for nRF9160 Feather